sunfishcode/wasm-reference-manual/WebAssembly.md

    [instantiation-time initializer](#instantiation-time-initializers), if it has one, or an all-zeros bit-pattern otherwise.

+**Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the module instance or any of its components.

 > The contents of an instance, including functions and their bodies, are outside any linear-memory address space and not any accessible to applications.
 WebAssembly is therefore conceptually a [Harvard Architecture].